JohnRomanelis/Quick-Cheat-Sheets/Install nvidia drivers and cuda ubuntu.md

 > sudo apt install nvidia-driver-515

-3. Restart and run the following command on a terminal to test that the installation was successful
+3. Restart the computer and run the following command on a terminal to test that the installation was successful

 > NVIDIA-SMI